burnsr77/burnsr77.github.io/cv/index.md

 <a name="presentations"> </a>

-## Conference Presentations
+## Select Conference Presentations

-<b>*Select papers presented*</b>
+<b>*Papers presented*</b>

-2019 (expected) "Between Provincializing and Worlding: Theoretical and Epistemological Dilemmas of Comparative Smart City Research".
-Comparative Urbanism: Global Perspectives.
-Urban Studies Institute, Georgia State University.
+2019 "\(Digital\) Neocolonialism in the Smart City".
+4S 2019 \(Society for Social Studies of Science\).
+New Orleans.
+Presented with Morgan Mouton.

+2019 "A Data Story in Two Parts: Smart Cities, Open Data, and Their Inequalities".
+Invited presentation at Data for Good - Calgary.
+June 27, 2019.

-2018 (expected) "The Taming of Knowledge: Digital Infrastructures of Humanitarianism" Invited presentation at University of Toronto, Toronto, ON.
+2018 "The Taming of Knowledge: Digital Infrastructures of Humanitarianism" Invited presentation at University of Toronto, Toronto, ON.
 Part of the "Infrastructures of Development" speaker series.

-2018 "Open Data Portals for Community & Ecology: Convening for Common Good".
-Canadian Open Data Summit '18: Niagara Falls, ON.
-Primary presenter: Victoria Fast.

 2018 "Where’s the Database in Digital Ethnography?
 Exploring Database Ethnography for Open Data and Smart Cities Research".
 EASST (European Association for the Study of Science & Technology) 2018.
 Lancaster, UK.
 Co-authored with Grace Wark.